frontstack/docker/README.md

 $ vagrant ssh
 ```

-### Create the container
+### Build the container

-Create the FrontStack container
+From the cloned repository, create the FrontStack container
 ```
 $ cd docker && sudo docker build -t frontstack .
 ```